demisto/content/Packs/Campaign/Playbooks/Detect_&_Manage_Phishing_Campaigns_README.md

 This playbook does not use any integrations.

 ### Scripts
+* SetPhishingCampaignDetails
-* FindEmailCampaign
+* IsIntegrationAvailable
 * IsIncidentPartOfCampaign
 * SetByIncidentId
-* IsIntegrationAvailable
+* FindEmailCampaign

 ### Commands
+* linkIncidents
+* createNewIncident
-* demisto-lock-get
+* demisto-lock-release
 * closeInvestigation
-* demisto-lock-release
 * investigate
-* createNewIncident
-* linkIncidents
+* demisto-lock-get
 * setIncident

 ## Playbook Inputs